AllDay Time Manager server service keeps stopping on Windows XP

 There is a default user called ATSM user and there is a default password that we shall leave alone for this post.

 To move the database you must use the SQL management studio to backup the SQL database.
-You can download the studio easily enough from the web and install onto the server computer or use the studio manager on a different computer.
+You can download the studio easily enough from the web and install onto the server computer, or use the studio manager on a different computer.

-The database is typically installed in a path such as:
+The database is typically installed here:

 C:\Program Files\Allday Time Systems Ltd\ATM Data\MSSQL10.ATSM\MSSQL\DATA